ad-si/adriansieber-com/_drafts/teams.md

 during the creation of this paper and its preceding in-class presentation.
 In an initial face-to-face kick-off meeting (as described above) we defined our toolset: For asynchronous communication we used Facebook Messenger.
-We synchronised via Skype as conferencing and screen sharing tool.
+We synchronized via Skype as conferencing and screen sharing tool.
 Google Documents/Drive was our choice for both asynchronous and synchronous collaboration during the planning phase for the presentation and especially in the process of writing this paper.
 It